-• Proposals for temporary accommodation and storage for the Works: Submit two days
+• Proposals for temporary accommodation and storage for the Works: Submit Proposals

-prior to starting on site.

 • Details to be included: Type of accommodation and storage, its siting and the programme

 for site installation and removal.

 260 SANITARY ACCOMMODATION

 • Requirement: Provide sanitary accommodation for the Employer and other members of the consultant team, shared with the Contractor's supervisory staff.
 Maintain in clean condition and provide all consumables.